 The Trauma Surgery Fellow is provided the opportunity to become an Advanced Trauma Life Support Instructor and attend the annual Detroit Trauma Symposium.
 Since the institution houses many health educational programs, the Fellow also has a chance to develop teaching skills by presenting information to resident physicians, medical students, physician assistants and nurse practitioners.
 Additional scholarly activity skills are acquired through trauma research.

-The Advanced Trauma Surgery Fellow is provided an opportunity for a facuty appointment through MSU-CHM Department of surgery.
+The Trauma Research Fellow is provided an opportunity for a facuty appointment through MSU-CHM Department of surgery.
 He or she also will learn how to design and implement original research studies, analyze the results and present the findings.
 The advanced Fellow will work in interdiciplinary teams in research or performance improvement and wll hone presentation skills by teaching to other learners at Hurley Medical Center and also by presenting findings at professional and scientific conferences.

 Michael McCann DO FACOS FACS returned to his alma mater to assume duties as program director of Hurley's Trauma Surgery Fellowship in 2012.
 He completed his own trauma fellowship at Hurley before taking on the role program director of the same fellowship.